 *CLOSED TO RECRUITMENT*

-- What subtype of MDS: All types - see specific inclusion criteria
+- SUB-TYPE OF MDS: All types - see specific inclusion criteria

 - Aims and benefits:

 This is a Phase 1 study that seeks to determine the effects of a new drug (KHK2823), the way in which it works and is managed in the body and its safety.